johnbrumley/desma158/day-6.md

 ![](https://lh3.googleusercontent.com/3IeOb_HRLMdzImNJI2YqFV8jBtOke4j9CFCIDYqeVsb7az9hsLex0bqXhAXjr65q6gQlan7wa5GMguYD35UgYbIGvmeqWCNrGMmj_hRRJzZOez3avNYxPcNHEtm3UfN6dvtjbtoozJDN1D9vYtWU8fA)

-After your project has started up, you can check out this [unitypackage template](https://drive.google.com/file/d/1wl8eYa-01PaycjSLsaZzSBzm7S1s59S3/view?usp=sharing) with a few scripts and things that might come in handy.
+After your project has started up, you can check out this [unitypackage template](https://drive.google.com/file/d/1wl8eYa-01PaycjSLsaZzSBzm7S1s59S3/view?usp=sharing) with a few scripts and other things that might come in handy.
 We'll be adding more things to this template in the next few weeks.

 # Sprites